by Alicia Mireles Christoff

 1. Say you shift on your cot and I feel it.
 Say you desert cross and I buy a TV.

 2. Say cactus cuts the sky.
 Say empty water jugs roll like tumbleweed.
 Say you see razor wire.
 Say you look into the face of the sun and I squint.

 3. Say buds burst and do not open.
 Capture the violence of spring.
 Say superbloom and tourists flood the desert.
 Say you are dispossessed and I say: ughh I hate my landlord.

 4. Say you are tear-gassed and love Disney.
+Say that makes me uncomfortable.
 Say I’m just sad that everyone loves white girls best.
-Say the photograph is taken the same year two countries got hot for a Mexica maid.
+Say the photograph was taken the same year two countries got hot for a Mexica maid.
 Say Frozen was on sale at Walmart.

 5. What happens to bones that don’t brine and pearl?
-Say desert change is the song of bone becomes bone.
+What is the song of bone becomes bone.
 Say a carcass is silent and not a song at all.
 Say of thee I sing.

-6. Let’s make an island of plastic straws.
-Let’s make emergency blankets from candy bar wrappers.
+6. Let’s craft an island of plastic straws.
+Let’s make emergency blankets from the candy bar wrappers.
 Let’s write poems in palimpsest across steel slat contracts.
 Let’s do nothing.